How to buy Carnavale Resources (CAV) shares

 Carnavale Resources overview

-Carnavale Resources Limited operates as a mineral exploration company in Australia and Uganda.
-It focuses on tin, lithium, cobalt, silver, nickel, gold, copper, and precious metal deposits.
-The company holds 100% interest in the Grey Dam nickel cobalt project in Kalgoorlie, Western Australia; and 51% interest in the Kikagati Tin project located in southern Uganda.
-It also holds an option to acquire 80% interests in the Kookynie gold project with three tenements covering approximately 21 km2 located in Yilgarn Craton, Western Australia.
-The company is based in Mount Hawthorn, Australia.
+Carnavale Resources Limited operates as a mineral exploration company in Australia.
+It explores for tin, lithium, cobalt, silver, nickel, gold, copper, and precious metal deposits.
+The company holds a 100% interest in the Grey Dam nickel sulphide project in Kalgoorlie, Western Australia; and the Barracuda platinum-palladium-nickel-copper project located in the Windimurra igneous complex of the Murchison district, Western Australia.
+It also holds a right to acquire 80% interest in the Kookynie gold project with three tenements covering approximately 21 square kilometers located in Yilgarn Craton, Western Australia; and the Ora Banda South gold project that covers an area of approximately 25 square kilometers located in Yilgarn Craton, Western Australia.
+In addition, the company is involved in the investing activities.
+Carnavale Resources Limited was incorporated in 2006 and is based in Mount Hawthorn, Australia.

 Frequently asked questions

 Ethereum price plummets as crypto industry’s combined market cap drops by 10% within hours